 Testing Business Ideas by Alexander Osterwalder and David J. Bland

 One of the three books of the Strategyzer series, Testing Business Ideas explains the importance of systematic testing to iterate, grow, and finally reach PMF.
 Though the book focuses more on testing and experimentation for larger organizations, it provides a lot of useful and informative guidelines to minimize the risks of ventures.

 From Idea to Product/Market Fit by Omar Mohout

 In From Idea to Product/Market Fit, former tech entrepreneur and professor of entrepreneurship Omar Mohout explains why founders don’t need to know all the answers upfront.
 Instead, he highlights the importance of starting with the right questions and figuring out how to find the answers.
 Although the book is more of an introduction than a detailed guide, Mohout’s guidelines are clear and effective.

 Product-Market Fit Analysis by Matt Brocchini

 Matt Brochini is a technology and education entrepreneur and executive.
-He has developed the Quantitative Product Market Fit or simply QPMF concept with Chris Sorensen, an award winning start-up executive and strategist.
-In his book Product-Market Fit Analysis, Brochini explains this innovative methodology of quantifying PMF in depth.
-The quantitative approach is designed to help companies assess and improve their market fit.
+He has developed the Quantitative Product Market Fit or simply QPMF concept with Chris Sorensen, an award-winning start-up executive and strategist.
+In his book Product-Market Fit Analysis, Brochini explains the innovative methodology of quantifying PMF in depth.
+The approach helps companies assess and improve their market fit.
 Although there are good ideas in the book, it tends to get mixed reviews from readers.

 Lean B2B by Étienne Garbugli